americanpossum/paferalib/README.md

 The database class is... strangely enough... called DB.
 The default instance can be found in $D. All site settings including database login information can be found in the JSON file private/pafera.cfg.
 It would be a good idea to ensure that you don't accidentally send or upload this file anywhere.

+Paferalib's database supports all of the normal SQL operations and includes object linking, translations, tagging, properties, and many other convenient tools.
+Of course, the downside to using any type of generic tools is that you trade development time for execution speed, but we like to stick by the old "Make it work first, then optimize later" philosophy.

 ### Flags

 The database class has several flags which you may find useful.